TOAST7312/KCSG-Unbound/README.md

 1. Subscribe to this mod and its dependencies:
    - Harmony
-   - Zetrith's Prepatcher (required for early patching)
-2. Make sure it loads after Prepatcher and before any mods that add many structure generation symbols
+2. Make sure it loads after Harmony and before any mods that add many structure generation symbols
 3. Enjoy your heavily modded game without the 65,535 symbol limit!

 To monitor your symbol usage (in Dev Mode):